-The Patient Protection and Affordable Care Act of 2010 is a law that significantly changed health care in the United States.
+The Patient Protection and Affordable Care Act of 2010 (PPACA) is a law that significantly changed health care in the United States.
 It was enacted in conjunction with the Health Care and Education Reconciliation Act of 2010 (Reconciliation Act).
 Together, these laws are commonly referred to as the Affordable Care Act or Obamacare.

 Those who couldn't get health insurance have additional options.
 They can purchase it from a health insurance exchange and possibly get a subsidy.
 They may be eligible under expanded Medicare guidelines.
 Exemptions were available for a wide variety of situations.
 How much Obamacare costs an individual depends on one’s age, type of plan, family size, income, and location.

-The only way to cut federal health care spending was to lower the cost of health care for the nation.
-The best way to to do that was reduce the number of hospital visits.
+The only way to cut federal health care spending is to lower the cost of health care for the nation.
+The best way to do that was to reduce the number of hospital visits.
+That's the most expensive treatment, comprising one-third of all U.S. health care costs.
+If that could be reduced, then health care costs and federal health care spending would also drop.

-The ACA seeks to lower emergency room visits through prevention.
-That's why it requires everyone to have insurance.
-They will seek treatment for their illnesses before it becomes a crisis.
 Preventive care is the best way to lower the nation's Medicaid costs.
 That program reimburses hospitals for all unpaid emergency room treatment.
 It's cheaper to pay for preventive care than a trip to the hospital.
 Preventive care lowers health care costs because treatment for diseases in their early stages is cheaper than treatment for full-blown, late-stage illnesses.

-Over the first 10 years, the ACA adds $940 billion to the federal budget.
-A study by the Congressional Budget Office said it would lower the budget deficit by $143 billion over these same 10 years.
+On the other hand, a study by the Congressional Budget Office said it would lower the budget deficit by $143 billion over these same 10 years.
 How?
 The Act offsets its costs by:

-- Lowering payments to hospitals.
+- Lowering payments to hospitals

-- Increasing Medicare taxes on higher income households.
+- Increasing Medicare taxes on higher-income households

-- Assessing penalties on employers who don't offer, and individuals who don't take, health care insurance.
+- Assessing penalties on employers who don't offer, and individuals who don't take, health care insurance

-- Assessing taxes on various health related activities.
+- Assessing taxes on various health-related activities

-- Reducing overhead by consolidating the higher education loan program with the Pell Grant program.
+- Reducing overhead by consolidating the higher education loan program with the Pell Grant program